brainboxdotcc/DPP/docpages/02_building_a_bot.md

 To create a basic bot using **Visual Studio 2019** or **Visual Studio 2022**, follow the steps below to create a *working skeleton project you can build upon*.

-\note This tutorial assumes you are using a pre-built copy of the library from a release, or from one of the artifacts on our github page.
-This is much easier than building it yourself and in most cases you do not need to build your own copy of the library.
-You can also skip this entire tutorial, and obtain a [pre-made visual studio template containing the latest D++ build (for 32 and 64 bit, release and debug profiles) by clicking here](https://github.com/brainboxdotcc/windows-bot-template/).

 1. Make sure you have Visual Studio 2019 or 2022.
 Community, Professional or Enterprise work fine.
 These instructions are not for Visual Studio Code.
 You can [download the correct version here](https://visualstudio.microsoft.com/downloads/).
 Note that older versions of Visual Studio will not work as they do not support enough of the C++17 standard.
 2. Clone the [template project](https://github.com/brainboxdotcc/windows-bot-template/).
 Be sure to clone the entire project and not just copy and paste the cpp file.
 3. Double click on the MyBot.sln file in the folder you just cloned